abhilashreddyy/Typing-Pattern-Recogniser/README.md

 # typing_authenticator
 an application which authenticate trough typing pattern of person

-about :
+## about
 This is a basic application of authentication which uses a machilearning concepts in working.
 This application identifies person with his typing speed .

-requirements to use:
+## requirements to use:

-  node:
+  ### node

     to run this application node should be installed in your pc

-  python requiements:
+  ### python requiements

     basic requiremet of python is havin python shell install in pc and packages pandas,numpy,sklearn.neighbors&sys should be       installed in python shell

-  browser:
+  ### browser

     better to run in chrome browser

-instructions to use:
+## instructions to use

   first run node serer at location of application with "node server.js".